-Teachers said that doing this exercise the whole month helped them to develop a different attitude towards the class; they could see each student as a potential teacher; it helped them to appreciate each child as a unique person, as well as to appreciate the relationship with each one of them.
-The teachers created a poster putting all these cards together and brought it to the classroom to share with the students; they also gave each student the card, saying outloud and in front of the group the description of the learning and thanked them for what they have taught them along the school year.
+Teachers said that engaging in this exercise for the entire month helped them to develop a different attitude towards the class.
+They could see each student as a potential teacher.
+The exercise helped them appreciate each child as a unique person, as well as to appreciate the relationship they had with each.
+The teachers created a poster with these cards and brought it to the classroom to share with the students.
+They also gave each student the card that was specifically about that student’s behavior, saying outloud and in front of the group the description of the learning and thanked the student for what s/he had taught them along the school year.

-In order to strengthen the community of teachers and the spirit of appreciation among them, we created a Certificate of Appreciation signed by fellow teachers, where teachers singled out characteristics they appreciated in each other, how they showed up in specific actions and behaviors and what they valued about them.
-This Certificates were read out loud and handed in the End of the Year Celebration in front of the whole staff, creating a spirit of recognition and appreciation.
+In order to strengthen the community of teachers and the spirit of appreciation among them, we created a Certificate of Appreciation signed by fellow teachers.
+On these certificates, teachers singled out characteristics they appreciated in each other and described how they showed up in specific actions and behaviors.
+They also commented on what they valued about each person.
+These Certificates were read out loud and handed out at the End of the Year Celebration in front of the whole staff, creating a spirit of recognition and appreciation.

-Last but not least, given the fact that it was the end of the school year, we asked each teacher to write a letter to the teacher that was going to receive their group the following year, telling him/her the achievements of the year, the way they had accomplished them and his or her dreams and wishes for the following academic year.
-Teachers said that this exercise gave them the opportunity to reflect upon their practice, value their own work and put their wishes in words.
+Last but not least, given the fact that it was the end of the school year, we asked each teacher to write a letter to the teacher that was going to receive their group the following year.
+In this letter, we asked teacher to tell next year’s teacher the achievements of the year, the way they had accomplished them and his or her dreams and wishes for the following academic year.
+Teachers said that this exercise gave them the opportunity to reflect upon their practice, value their own work, and put their wishes in words.

-This work was very succesful and exciting, in terms of assessing the impact in the school personnel and school moral, teachers commented that it was difficult to keep this work on an ongoing basis because it goes against the culture and requires a constant reminder to stay away from the culture of deficit and despair that is prevalent in the school systems.
-They commented that having the best practice blog was a good way to keep sharing the resources and decided to implement the idea of the language squad to keep on changing the world one verb at a time.
+This work was very succesful and exciting, in terms of assessing the impact on the school personnel and school moral.
+Teachers commented that it was difficult to keep this work on an ongoing basis because it goes against the culture and requires a constant reminder to stay away from the culture of deficit and despair that is prevalent in the school systems.
+They commented that having the best practice blog was a good way to share resources and decided to implement the idea of the language squad to keep on changing the world one verb at a time.